UltraMessaging/mon_demo/README.md

 the production data.
 For example, use the administrative network.
 This eliminates contention for network resources.
-Note that multicast is not used for monitoring.
+Note that in this demo, multicast is not used for monitoring.
 * Disable the monitoring context's MIM and request ports.
 This minimizes the use of host resources.